pbialas7/MachineLearning/Classes/README.md

 ### Cinderella

 In this assignment, you will help Cinderella separate lentil from ashes using the Gaussian mixture model clustering as described in the GMM clustering notebook.

+### Exam

+In this assignment you will be asked to  construct a simple probabilistic model of the exam and answer queries using the `pgmpy` library.
+You should consult the Lectures/Probabilistic/PGM.ipynb notebook for details.